ibm-cloud-docs/logs-router/target-cloud-logs.md

     The subsystem name is the service or application that produces and sends logs, or metrics to {{site.data.keyword.logs_full_notm}}.
 Platform logs have the subsystem name set to `CRNserviceName:instanceID`.
 For VPC platform logs, the fields is set to `is:resourceType`.

 5. Set up permissions to manage targets in the account.
-For more information, see [Setting up IAM permissions for managing tenants](/docs/logs-router?topic=logs-router-tenant-iam-permissions).
+For more information, see [Granting IAM permissions](/docs/logs-router?topic=logs-router-iam-permissions&interface=ui).

     Before you can set up the {{site.data.keyword.logs_routing_full_notm}} service to route your platform logs, you need an {{site.data.keyword.iamlong}} (IAM) access token for authentication.
 The {{site.data.keyword.cloud_notm}} CLI is used to obtain this information.